 “Christmas sweater.
 Undoubtedly ugly,” I said.
 That seemed to appease the tension.
 A Christmas miracle really.

-“That was some fine diplomacy there,” Isaac nodded with appreciation.
+“That was an elegant solution,” Isaac nodded.
 “Although I don’t think your tree is ugly.”

 I gave him an incredulous look.

 “Because you’re too nice.
 Or that’s a white lie for a white Christmas.”
-I motioned towards the window where the snow began to fall in huge flakes.
+I motioned towards the window where the snow was falling in huge flakes.

 “Do you think the bad puns will ever stop?”
 Isaac asked, smiling into his drink.